HenkMort/DB_Coding_exercise/README.md

 # DB_Coding_exercise

-Running the main in Runner will print the Market Info for all days of trading and all tickers.
+Running the main in Runner will print the Market Info for all days of trading and all tickers and save them to an outputFile called output.csv.

 MarketInfo contains all methods to display daily values for open price, close price, highest price, lowest price and daily traded volume for all tickers and the index.
 These are: